 Prerequisites courses must be completed with a grade of C or better.

 Please note, College Algebra (Moorpark College MATH M05 College Algebra for STEM Studies (Units: 4)) or higher is required for transfer for a Bachelor’s Degree.
 Courses equivalent to the Prerequisites above, taken at accredited Colleges and Universities, will apply.
-Contact the EATM Department for equivalency determination.
+Contact with a Counselor for equivalency determination.